and the Time Travel Mart

 The Choose-Your-Own-Adventure field trip is an action-packed thriller.
 The students begin writing a story as a group, but stop when the second-person protagonist has a decision to make.
 At that point, the class splits into two to write each branch of the story.
 As more decisions present themselves and storylines end, the groups resplit and remerge.
 Every student ends the field trip by individually finishing the last four unresolved story branches, and they all take home a copy of the adventure.

-In about two hours, under the guidance of a working screenwriter, students will collaborate on a script written for stage or screen while learning to craft scenes and write engaging dialogue.
+Under the guidance of a working screenwriter, students work in small groups on a script written for stage or screen while learning to craft scenes and write engaging dialogue.
 Students will leave with a bound script, published and ready to send right off to Hollywood.